 Local Child Care and Development Planning Councils

 Local child care and development planning councils (LPCs) support the overall coordination of child care services in each of the 58 counties.
 The LPCs are mandated to conduct assessments of county child care needs and to prepare plans to address identified needs.
 These assessments must contain information on the supply and demand for child care, including the need for both subsidized and nonsubsidized care.
-For further information on LPCs, please visit the CDD's LPC Web page.
+For further information on LPCs, please visit the EESD's LPC Web page.